readmeio/marketplace/components/ContentModal/readme.md

 ## Overview

-A lightweight, theme-aware modal component for displaying custom content in an overlay-style container that sits on top of your guides page.
-Perfect for showcasing additional information, confirmations, or details without navigating away from the current view.
+Display custom content in an overlay-style container that sits on top of your guides page.

 <img src="content-modal.png" width="800" />